AlexandroG/VPN-s2s-AWS-Terraform/README.md

 aws configure # configure your AWS CLI profile
 ```
 - Make sure to change your credentials path and region in ```main.tf``` file before to initializate the project

-N.B.
-There are some consideration:
-1. the purpose of this project is to start using terraform and understand how the various resources are created
-2. I've not used some resources necessary to deploy this kind of infrastructure like autoscaling group, efs etc..
-3. This infrastructure is not meant to be scalable and high reliability.